smithfarm/vanguard/README.rst

 Salt Master setup
 -----------------

-Here's what you do:
+*  Here's what you do

    1.  add Salt repos
    1.  zypper in python-pygit2

 1. zypper in salt-master